 Directed by Harri Shanahan and Siân A. Williams, exploring the explosion that happened when punk met feminism, told through the lives of a gang of lesbians in the riotous London of the 1980s.

 This film truly feels like it’s tapping into a story that’s been mostly ignored but one that played a significant part in progress for the lesbian community in the UK.
-It creates a fantastic atmosphere that both holds sincerity for the cultural movement its focused on but also instilling the rebel, fervent and unrelenting energy of its women.
+It creates a fantastic atmosphere that both holds sincerity for the cultural movement it’s focused on but also instilling the rebellious, fervent and unrelenting energy of its women.
 Its sole focus is not fighting against homophobia, it has a more political vein to it, both the conflicting politics within the community, as well as coming together to fight issues of war and freedom.

 One of the most interesting elements is its exploration of how the community found itself split into factions, with one side fighting for sexual freedoms and the other holding a very specific view of how lesbians should be represented or how they should act.
 It walks down this brilliant path of showing how this group embraced S&M in a show of sex positivity, it may not be for everyone but that doesn’t give anyone the right to dictate what their relationship with sex should be.
-It’s very honest and open about the subject, hearing these women discuss it years down the line, you can feel the significance that it had to have a place where they could let go and experiment.
+It’s very honest and open about the subject, hearing these women discuss it years down the line, you can feel the significance that it had, to have a place where they could let go and experiment.